Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/ROADMAP.md

   * Lars Homestead
   * Kenobi Homestead
   * Jabba's Palace and Sail Barge
+* This update will not yet contain quests.
 ## 1.1: *Wayward Jungle* Update
 * New planet: Yavin 4
 * New landmarks